im-AMS/StackOverChonk/README.md

 - D6 for high speed comms like RGB underglow, because docs is also using it
 - D14, D15, D16 - SPI - idk what i might use this for, just leave em blank

+can the battery be connected to RAW for charging or do i have to connect it to top two pins move the display a little more down check the reversable footprint of this oled, it seems faulty

 on one layer connect rows, and another columns move the power switch near USB C